 *Cut shapes close together and add trimmings to dough that needs to be rolled.

-*Place pans of sheets in upper third of oven.
+*Place pans of sheets in the upper third of the oven.

 *Watch cookies carefully while baking in order to avoid burned edges.

-*When sprinkling sugar on cookies, try putting it in salt shaker to save time.
+*When sprinkling sugar on cookies, try putting it in the salt shaker to save time.